IEEE-VIT/.github/profile/README.md

   <br>
   🍂 This November, keep the momentum going 🍂<br>
   fix that bug you postponed, ship that feature you started, and collaborate on something impactful!
-  Whether you’re polishing your first pull request or optimizing an AI pipeline, **every contribution counts**. 🍂
+  Whether you’re polishing your first pull request or optimizing an AI pipeline, every contribution counts. 🍂
 </div>

 <div align="center">